nestauk/ai_genomics/ai_genomics/pipeline/README.md

 ```bash
 wget --directory-prefix inputs/models/ https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.ftz
 ```

 Download the OpenAlex institutions file from s3 with `aws s3 cp s3://ai-genomics/inputs/openalex/institutions.json inputs/openalex/`
 Run `python ai_genomics/pipeline/make_year_summary.py` to collect and parse the OpenAlex data.
 The outputs are a collection of csv tables and json objects that will be saved in `inputs/data/openalex`.
+Note, this step takes quite a long time (4+ hours on an M1 mac).

 Run `python ai_genomics/pipeline/augment_work_metadata.py` to augment the work (article) data with language and abstract presence data.